CodingPengwing/SimpleDataStructures/List/README.md

 An implementation of dynamically managed linked lists.
-The creation (memory allocation), insertion, and deletion (free) of the array and elements inside the array are abstracted into functions, hiding the details of pointer and memory allocation from the user.
+The creation (memory allocation), insertion, and deletion (free) of the list and elements inside the list are abstracted into functions, hiding the details of pointer and memory allocation from the user.

 See main.c for a test case.